 Before 1907, at various times and in various countries, there were at least twenty-three standards for the carat, ranging from 187.00 mg to 215.990 mg.
 Tiffany & Co pushed for the adoption of the metric carat in the United States to ensure everyone referred to the same thing when selling diamonds.
 Tiffany’s gemologists standards were so exact that when the Gemological Institute of America introduced their grading system, it was a simplified version of Tiffany’s.

 Tiffany & Co.
 Diamond 18K Yellow Gold & Platinum Bracelet

-In 1886 Tiffany introduced the engagement ring as we know it today.
+2. The engagement ring, as we know it, was introduced by Tiffany.In 1886 Tiffany introduced the engagement ring as we know it today.
 Previously, diamond rings were set in bezels.
 Tiffany’s ring was designed to highlight brilliant-cut diamonds by lifting the stone off the band into the light.
 This famous ring was named the Tiffany® Setting.
 To this day, it is the most sought-after engagement ring style.

 3. The Tiffany & Co. silver studio was the first American school of design!